Hong Wei Jian

-Hong Wei Jian (洪伟健 (Hóng Wěijiàn); born 20 August 1985), also known as "Flyboy", is a Singapore basketball player who plays for the Singapore Slingers.
+Hong Wei Jian (洪伟健 (Hóng Wěijiàn); born 20 August 1985), also known as "Flyboy", is a Singapore basketball player who played for the Singapore Slingers.

 Club career

 In 2008, Hong played a few games with the Singapore Slingers while the team was competing in the 2008/09 Singapore Challenge Series.

-On August 2009, Hong signed a one-year contract to play for the Singapore Slingers, along with Pathman Matialakan.
+In August 2009, Hong signed a one-year contract to play for the Singapore Slingers, along with Pathman Matialakan.
 Hong was named the Slingers' Most Improved Player for the 2009-2010 ABL season on the Slingers Awards Night on 17 February 2010.

 Hong retired from professional basketball after tearing his anterior cruciate ligament and fracturing his knee during the 2010-11 ABL season.

 International career

 Hong is also part of the Singapore men's national basketball team.